lelkouss/power-outages-analysis/README.md

 Note: Make sure to justify what information you would know at the “time of prediction” and to only train your model using those features.
 For instance, if we wanted to predict your Final Exam grade, we couldn’t use your Portfolio Homework grade, because we (probably) won’t have the Portfolio Homework graded before the Final Exam!
 Feel free to ask questions if you’re not sure.

 ## Step 4: Baseline Model
-- ### Baseline Model:

-Our model uses four features to predict the duration of a power outage.
+- Our model uses four features to predict the duration of a power outage.
 The features are state which is nominal, cause which we are treating as nominal (we have not ranked causes in any way), anomaly level which is quantitative, and customers affected which is quantitative.
 We performed one hot encoding using OneHotEncoder for the categorical features.
-We also used PolynomialFeatures for the quantitative features. ed PolynrmialFeatures f we took mean squared error for the training data and mean squared data for the validation data.
-For one of our train test splits, we found the averages of these values to be Training MSE: 14407167.553053152, Validation MSE: 32018249.814064648.
-We do not believe this model is good because considering that duration is measured in minutes, these are very large discrepencies. meworks in the past have lost points for not doing so.
+We also used PolynomialFeatures for the quantitative features.
+- To measure performance, we took mean squared error for the training data and mean squared data for the validation data.
+For one of our train test splits, we found the averages of these values to be:
+  Training MSE: 14407167.553053152, Validation MSE: 32018249.814064648
+  - We do not believe this model is good because considering that duration is measured in minutes, these are very large discrepancies.

 ## Step 5: Final Model
-- ### Final Model:
-The feature that we added was a StandardScaler for the numerical columns.
+- The feature that we added was a StandardScaler for the numerical columns.
 The two numerical columns were number of customers affected and the anomaly level which have different units.
 Since these features have different units, standardizing improved the accuracy of predictions.
-Another feature that we added was a search for the best polynomial feature number by using GridSearchCV.
+- Another feature that we added was a search for the best polynomial feature number by using GridSearchCV.
 Since we somewhat randomly chose 8 for the original model, it made sense for us to do a search for the best value.

-We used Linear Regression and the most optimal hyperparemter for polynomial feature was one.
+- We used Linear Regression and the most optimal hyperparemter for polynomial feature was one.
 This indicated to us that we should not have used it in our original model.
 We used GridSearchCV to select the hyperparameters.
-Our Final Model performed better for both training and validation data but more significantly for validation data.
+- Our Final Model performed better for both training and validation data but more significantly for validation data.
 The ability to predict unseen data is important and our Final Model was much better at this.